-If you choose the first option it is not possible to revert to a much earlier version if needed.
+If you choose the first option you can't revert to a much earlier version.

-Note: If you do not specify a file name/location for saving, CaptionMaker will generate a file name of: UntitledMMDDYYYYhhmmss.cap and will automatically save it in your user Documents folder.
+Note: If you do not specify a file name/location for saving, CaptionMaker generates a file name of: UntitledMMDDYYYYhhmmss.cap, and automatically saves the file in your user Documents folder.

-The second option saves automatically to a separate backup file with an extension .bak.
+The second option saves automatically to a separate backup file with an extension BAK.
 This option can be advantageous because it ensures that the file is saved periodically, and also makes it possible to revert to a much earlier version if needed.

-When you open a BAK file, you must re-save the file under a different name with the .cap extension before you start working with the file.
+When you open a BAK file, you must re-save the file under a different name with the CAP extension before you start working with the file.